matt-powelldev2784/founders_and_coders_feature_game/README.md

 # Issues

 When doing some cross browser testing, I noticed the animation wasn't as smooth in safari.
-I noticed the callback function from requestAnimationFrame in safari is taking twice as much time when compared to firefox and chrome.
-To offset some of the issues with this, the application defines some variables specifically for iOS browsers.
+I noticed the callback function from requestAnimationFrame in Safari is taking twice as much time when compared to Firefox and Chrome.
+To offset some of the issues with this, the application defines some variables specifically for Safari browsers.

-I also noticed some animation glitches when testing on my iphone.
-Sometimes the animation would run super fast, but if you reloaded the page and started the game again it would be back to normal.
+I'm also occasionally seeing an issue where the animation runs very quickly on first run, but after a page reload it works fine!
+I haven't managed find out where the issue is coming from.

+I had some issues getting the application to centre on an iPhone in landscape mode.
+I’ve struggled to work out the correct way to deal with the iPhone navigation bar!
+I’ve resorted to putting a margin-top on body element to get a decent result for the user.
+I’m unable to test on Android as I don’t have the hardware.